Adoption of an adult

 The court may order the adoption where the age difference is lower if there are valid reasons (deep and old emotional ties, for example, the adopter has no other children).

 Adopters must have 15 more years than the adopted.
-If there are reasonable grounds, the court may order the adoption where the age difference is lower.

 The adoption of a major is done by simple adoption.
 The link of parentage with the family of origin is not broken and coexists with the new bond created with the adoptive family.